Yūki Takada

-Yūki Takada (高田 憂希, Takada Yūki) is a Japanese voice actress from Kitakyushu, Fukuoka Prefecture who is affiliated with Mausu Promotion.
-After graduating from the Yoyogi Animation School in Fukuoka, she joined Mausu Production in 2015.
-She is known for her roles as Rin Kurosawa in Aikatsu! and Aoba Suzukaze in the 2016 anime television series New Game!, where she performed the opening and ending themes with Megumi Yamaguchi, Ayumi Takeo, and Megumi Toda under the name Fourfolium.
+Yūki Takada (高田 憂希, Takada Yūki) is a Japanese voice actress from Kitakyushu, Fukuoka Prefecture.
+She is affiliated with Mausu Promotion.

+After graduating from the Yoyogi Animation School in Fukuoka, she joined Mausu Promotion in 2015.
+She is best known for her roles as Rin Kurosawa in Aikatsu! and Aoba Suzukaze in the 2016 anime television series New Game!.
+In New Game!, she performed the opening and ending theme songs alongside Megumi Yamaguchi, Ayumi Takeo, and Megumi Toda under the unit name Fourfolium.